DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-22-guidance-on-how-training-providers-should-name-their-courses.md

 ---
-title: Guidance on how training providers should name their courses titles
+title: Guidance on how training providers should name their courses
 description: The policy for what initial teacher training (ITT) providers should include in their course titles
 date: 2022-08-22
 tags: